GianLucaSpagnolo/GianLucaSpagnolo.github.io/README.md

-# FrontEnd-Projects
+# FrontEnd Projects - Gian Luca Spagnolo
-These are all the projects I have developed in HTML5, CSS3 &amp; JavaScript, in multiple courses.
+These are all the projects I have completed and developed in HTML5, CSS3 &amp; JavaScript across multiple courses.